Archive 7 Types of Cyberstalking Parents Need to Know About

 Catfishing

-Webcams can be hijacked by introducing the victim’s computer with malware-infected files.
+Webcams can be hijacked by introducing the victim’s computer to malware-infected files.
 By hijacking the victim’s webcam, they can even record the daily activities of their victim and use it as harassment.

-It is often seen that multiple stalking ways are used to harass victims.
+It is often seen that a combination of stalking ways is used to harass a victim.

 Adult man wearing hoodie with his face covered and a phone in his hand